Scientific and career mentoring

 Prof. of Cell Biology, 1969 - 2023

-Postdoctoral fellows working in a Quad-based lab in the Cell Biology department may apply to become a Goldberg Fellow, which is supported by the Cell Biology Education and Fellowship Fund.
-This fund was established in 2018 through a generous gift from Alfred and Joan Goldberg to Harvard University.
+Postdoctoral fellows working in a Quad-based lab in the Cell Biology department may apply to become a Goldberg Fellow, which is supported by the Alfred and Joan Goldberg Education and Fellowship Fund for Cell Biology (formerly the Cell Biology Education and Fellowship Fund).
+This fund was established in 2018 through a generous gift from Drs.
+Alfred and Joan Goldberg to Harvard University.
 In addition to supporting a range of educational activities including symposia and special lectures, this gift provides funding for two postdoctoral fellowships each year.
 Fellows may be studying any area of cell biology, ranging from mechanistic analysis of cellular processes to the development, function, and dynamics of complex biological systems.

 Robin Reed Memorial Scholarship and Travel Award